 How Well Does CBT Work For Depression?

 CBT is one of the most effective treatments for depression.
-As well, when combined with antidepressant medication, CBT is a superb treatment for moderate to severe depression.
+As well, when combined with antidepressant medication, CBT is a great treatment for moderate to severe depression.
 Meta-studies have shown that patients who received antidepressants without therapy have a recurrence rate of 60%.
 In people treated with CBT, only 29.5% of people experience a recurrence of depression.

 What Can Someone Expect From CBT?

-CBT is a structured, goal-directed form of therapy that’s focused on specific problems the client is currently having.
+CBT is a structured, goal-directed form of therapy focused on specific problems the client is currently having.
 The client and therapist work together to explore how negative thinking patterns can make emotions like depression worse.
 Typically, CBT lasts for less than 6 months, with visits to an outpatient therapist occurring once a week.

 However, CBT can be used at all levels of care, including inpatient, partial hospitalization, residential rehab, and intensive outpatient care.